Interdisciplinary Research Workshops

 Interdisciplinary Research (IDR) is an important component of the research landscape in the UK and internationally.
 A number of recent studies have been conducted into IDR and there is an established recognition that it has an essential role in addressing the complex problems posed by global social challenges.
 It brings increased rigour to the understanding of the disciplines, and is a strong and valuable basis for developing the University’s research capacity, as well as the most innovative forms of its research-informed teaching.

-To support IDR at Keele, we are delighted to announce that the Institute of Liberal Arts and Sciences and the Pro Vice-Chancellor for Research and Enterprise will provide seedcorn funding for research workshops focused on developing collaborative interdisciplinary research projects.
+To support IDR at Keele, we are delighted to announce that the Institute of Liberal Arts and Sciences and the Pro Vice-Chancellor for Research and Enterprise provide seedcorn funding for research workshops focused on developing collaborative interdisciplinary research projects.

 Funding is to be awarded through an open bidding process and researcher groups are invited to put forward their proposals for consideration.
-Full guidance and application details are available in the sections below.
+Full guidance and application details are available below.

 Interdisciplinary research is an important component of the research landscape in the UK and internationally.
 A number of recent studies have been conducted and there is a growing interest in and funding for Interdisciplinary Research (IDR) ; IDR has an essential role in addressing the complex problems posed by global social challenges and brings increased rigour to the understanding of the disciplines, a strong and valuable basis for developing the University’s research capacity, as well as the most innovative forms of its research-informed teaching.